Find out how to save money every day and make a savings plan to stay on track.

-An online savings account is a great way to manage your money.
+An online savings account is a great way to grow your money faster.
 Unlike a transaction account, you can’t spend money directly from a savings account, so it's harder to dip into your savings.
-Look for an account with the highest interest rate and no fees, to grow your savings faster.

 Automate your savings

 Transfer part of your pay into your savings account.
 You can ask your employer to do this for you or you can set up a direct debit.
 This way, you're saving without even having to think about it.

-Some savings accounts let you round-up your daily transactions to the nearest $1 or $5.
+Some savings accounts or apps let you round-up your daily transactions to the nearest $1 or $5.
 The change then goes directly into your savings account.

 For example, James buys a coffee before work each morning: